Dilshad Najmuddin

 Dilshad Najmuddin (1933 – 18 May 2018) was a senior retired Inspector general of the Police Service of Pakistan.
-He was educated at the famous Woodstock School near Mussorie, India, during the 1940s and later at the Forman Christian College, Lahore.
+He was educated at the renowned Woodstock School near Mussorie, India, during the 1940s and later at the Forman Christian College, Lahore.

 During the late 1980s, he also served as the Director of the Pakistan Narcotics Control Board (PNCB).
 After his retirement from the Pakistani Police, Dr. Najmuddin also served for some time as Pakistan's Ambassador to the Papal See from 1991 onwards.

 He died in hospital, in Islamabad, Pakistan, after a brief illness on 18 May 2018.